Dan0sz/host-analytics-locally/readme.txt

 = I have another file I want to host locally.
 Could you make a plugin? =

-Maintaining two plugins besides my daily 9-to-5 job is a handful, so no. If you're looking for a way to host Google Webfonts locally; please install [CAOS for Webfonts](https://wordpress.org/plugins/host-webfonts-local/).
-For anything else, please follow the steps in [this how-to](https://daan.dev/how-to/host-js-locally-crontab/).
+Maintaining two plugins besides my daily 9-to-5 job is a handful, so no. If you're looking for a way to host Google Webfonts locally; please install [OMGF](https://wordpress.org/plugins/host-webfonts-local/).
+For anything else, please follow the steps in [this how-to](https://daan.dev/how-to/host-js-locally-crontab/?utm_source=wordpress&utm_medium=description&utm_campaign=caos).

+= CAOS says analytics.js/gtag.js/ga.js isn't updated in more than two days.
+What's going on? =

+This is due to server configuration.
+Probably a permissions issue.
+It might be that PHP/WordPress isn't allowed to create files programmatically.
+If you can upload media files just fine, then this probably isn't the issue.
+Is your cron running?
+Try clicking the 'update analytics.js/gtag.js/ga.js' option to update the file manually.
+Meanwhile, contact your hosting provider so they can help you figure out if your cron is running correctly.

+= I have disabled the plugin, but the Google Analytics tracking code is still added to the page.
+What's going on? =

+This question has been asked on the support forum lots of times and in ALL cases it was caused by a Full Page Caching plugin, such as WP Fastest Cache or WP Super Cache, or another caching mechanism, such as Varnish.
+Possibly the page containing the snippet was cached in its entirety, and that cached version is still loading.
+Try flushing the plugin's cache and empty your browser's cache.
+Then reload the page.

+= After installing this plugin I'm getting a 'Load resources from a consistent URL'-error on Google Pagespeed or GT Metrix.
+How can I fix this? =

+CAOS *adds* a modified version of the Google Analytics tracking code to your header or footer, depending on your settings.
+If you're getting this notification (or optimization suggestion) this means that besides the GA tracking code added by CAOS, you're also loading a second tracking code somewhere else in your blog.
+Possibly in your theme's options or by another Google Analytics plugin.
+Remove/disable this and you're good to go.

 = Is this plugin GDPR compliant? =